Tensor-based Multimodal Learning for Prediction of Pulmonary Arterial Wedge Pressure from Cardiac MRI: Introduction

 \section{Introduction}

 Heart failure is usually characterized by the inability of the heart to supply enough oxygen and blood to other organs of the body~\cite{emdin2009old}.
 It is a major cause of mortality and hospitalization ~\cite{savarese2022global}.
 Elevated Pulmonary Arterial Wedge Pressure (PAWP) is indicative of raised left ventricular filling pressure and reduced contractility of the heart.
 In the absence of mitral valve or pulmonary vasculature disease, PAWP correlates with the severity of heart failure and risk of hospitalization~\cite{adamson2014wireless}.
 While PAWP can be measured by invasive and expensive Right Heart Catheterization (RHC), simpler and non-invasive techniques could aid in better monitoring of heart failure patients.
 Cardiac Magnetic Resonance Imaging (MRI) is an effective tool for identifying various heart conditions and its ability to detect disease and predict outcome has been further improved by machine learning techniques~\cite{assadi2022role}.
-For instance, Swift~et~al.~\cite{swift2021machine} introduced a machine-learning pipeline for identifying Pulmonary Artery Hypertension (PAH).
-Goh~et~al.~\cite{goh2022cmr} performed right ventricular remodeling for predicting treatment failure in heart patients using cardiac MRI.
+For instance, Swift~et~al.~\cite{swift2021machine} introduced a machine-learning pipeline for identifying Pulmonary Arterial Hypertension (PAH).
 Recently, Uthoff~et~al.~\cite{uthoff2020geodesically} developed geodesically smoothed tensor features for predicting mortality in PAH.